-When the date of separation is an area of disagreement an absolute divorce may not be possible until the date is resolved.
-Other issues of concern in a divorce are property division, alimony, custody, and child support, and, are more complicated and often done separately from the divorce.
+When the date of separation is an area of disagreement, an absolute divorce may not be possible until the date is resolved.
+Other issues of concern in a divorce are property division, alimony, custody, and child support, which are more complicated and often done separately from the divorce.
 Crossroads Family Law is here to provide legal assistance to clients in need of representation for these types of matters in Fayetteville, Hope Mills, Raeford, Spring Lake, and surrounding areas.

 When does North Carolina allow me to get a divorce?

-North Carolina permits a married couple to obtain a divorce only after they have lived separate and apart for a year.
-In addition, the couple must have lived separately because of the end of their relationship and one of the parties must have been a resident of North Carolina for at least six months before filing for divorce.
+North Carolina permits a married couple to obtain a divorce only after they have lived separately and apart for a year.
+In addition, the couple must have lived separately because of the end of their relationship, and one of the parties must have been a resident of North Carolina for at least six months before filing for divorce.
 Without residency of one of the parties, North Carolina may not have jurisdiction to effectively grant a divorce.
 Our divorce attorney will help you find your available options for when and how to complete your divorce proceedings.

 North Carolina also allows individuals to file a claim known as Divorce from Bed and Board.
 This is a legal separation and in no way dissolves a marriage.

 Divorce from Bed and board has limited utility and can only be granted if one or more of the following grounds exist:

 · Extreme use of drugs and/or alcohol